sourcegraph/handbook/content/departments/technical-success/support/onboarding/customer-support-manager-onboarding.md

 ## By the end of your third week, the following will be true...

-- You are starting to understand the day-to-day of an application engineer
+- You are starting to understand the day-to-day of an support engineer
 - You are starting to build trust with your team
 - You are starting to build trust with your peers